sevenecks/lambda-moo-programming/toast-stunt-programmers-guide/toaststunt-programmers-guide.md

 => {"This", "is", "a", "string", "of", "words", "with", "punctuation", "that", "should", "be", "exploded", "By", "space", "zippy"}
 ```

-** Function: `pcre_replace`**
+**Function: `pcre_replace`**

 pcre_replace -- The function `pcre_replace()` replaces `subject` with replacements found in `pattern` using the Perl Compatible Regular Expressions library.

 STR `pcre_replace` (STR `subject`, STR `pattern`)

 The pattern string has a specific format that must be followed, which should be familiar if you have used the likes of Vim, Perl, or sed.
-The string is composed of four elements, each separated by a delimiter (typically a slash (/) or an exclaimation mark (!)), that tell PCRE how to parse your replacement.
+The string is composed of four elements, each separated by a delimiter (typically a slash (/) or an exclamation mark (!)), that tell PCRE how to parse your replacement.
 We'll break the string down and mention relevant options below:

 1. Type of search to perform.
 In MOO, only 's' is valid.
 This parameter is kept for the sake of consistency.